 10. Use Your Local Library – Collaborative consumption in any sense is a great way to reduce waste.
 We buy fewer things and throw away fewer things.
 When we’ve tired of something, it finds a new home with someone else.
 I’ve heard many people tell me they aren’t comfortable using their local library.
 If you’re a little gun shy about checking it out, consider these tips about How To Make The Most of Your Local Library.

 11. Borrow From Friends and Neighbors – This won’t apply across the board, but it can be really useful for saving money and saving space when it comes to things we don’t use very often.
 Consider things like snow blowers, suitcases (if you don’t travel regularly), and power tools.
 If you’re having a party, maybe you can borrow plates and cups or decorations and games to ensure you have enough for everyone without having to buy new or disposable options.

-12. Buy in Bulk – Not all stores allow customers to bring their own containers, so you may still have a brown paper bag or other container in which the bulk purchase is stored and weighed.
+12. Buy in Bulk – Not all stores allow customers to bring their own containers, so you may still have a brown paper bag or another container in which the bulk purchase is stored and weighed.
 If you have an option between paper and plastic, choose brown paper bags.
 Then at least the bags are recyclable and the number can be written on the bag instead of added on a twist tie.

 13. Buy and Sell Clothes on Resale Sites – I’ve written about my appreciation for secondhand ad nauseam, but it’s worth mentioning on this list because it’s an increasingly easy and mainstream way to significantly reduce waste.
 Clothing and textiles are a major problem taking up exponentially more of our landfills each year over the last several decades.
 Extending the lives of our clothing by buying and selling secondhand not only saves money, but also helps reduce the loads of clothing ending up in the trash.

-14. Refuse Excess Plastics and Packaging – Next time you’re out to eat or at the store and only buy one or two things, consider if you really need that straws, all those extra napkins or the plastic bag to carry something that fits in your arm or your purse anyway.
+14. Refuse Excess Plastics and Packaging – Next time you’re out to eat or at the store and only buy one or two things, consider if you really need the straws, all those extra napkins or the plastic bag to carry something that fits in your arm or your purse anyway.
 These things might seem small, but every little bit adds up, especially if we’re all making small changes.

 15. Shop Local – A lot of packaging and waste goes into transporting products around the country and the world.
 Where possible, consider shopping local shops and vendors.
 Hit up the farmers markets (and bring your own bag).